togakangaroo/nm-demo/README.md

 Will launch the docker container and run the application on [http://localhost:3000](http://localhost:3000).

+After that you can `docker stop nm-demo` and `docker start nm-demo` at will.

 You should also be able to `npm install` and `npm start` if you don't want to deal with Docker, but I haven't tested that and it makes some assumptions about what version of node you'd be running.https://www.docker.com